Non-Rigid Rank-One Infinite Measures on the Circle: Introduction

 \section{Introduction}

 In \cite{dJ76b}, del Junco proved that (finite measure-preserving) discrete spectrum transformations are rank-one transformations; the main step in his proof was to show that irrational rotations are rank-one.
 Rank-one transformations are transformations that are well-approximated by Rokhlin columns and have been a source of examples and counterexamples in ergodic theory; they are known to be generic in the group of finite measure-preserving transformations \cite{Fe97}, and genericity in the infinite measure case has been verified recently in \cite{BSSSW15}.
-In a different paper, and before proving that irrational rotations are rank-one, del Junco showed that a rotation by an irrational number that is well-approximable is rank-one \cite{dJ76a}.
-In \cite{dJ76a}, del Junco also showed that for a class of irrationals $\alpha$, satisfying some approximation properties, there is a rank-one transformation $T$, with an explicit cutting and stacking construction, such that $T$ has $e^{2\pi i\alpha}$ as an eigenvalue.
-His main goal was to show that these other irrational rotations were factors of rank-one transformations (this was before del Junco showed that factors of rank-one transformations are rank-one \cite[3.2]{dJ77}).
-An interesting part of this proof is that the transformation $T$ has an explicit cutting and stacking construction.
-Proofs that irrational rotations are rank-one such as del Junco's original proof \cite{dJ76b}, and later ones such as the one by Iwanic \cite{Iw94}, do not give explicit cutting and stacking constructions.
+In a different paper, and before proving that irrational rotations are rank-one, del Junco showed that a rotation by an irrational number that is well approximable is rank-one \cite{dJ76a}.
+In \cite{dJ76a}, del Junco also showed that for each irrational $\alpha$ in a specific class satisfying some approximation properties, there is a rank-one transformation $T_\alpha$, with an explicit cutting and stacking construction, such that $T_\alpha$ has $e^{2\pi i\alpha}$ as an eigenvalue.
+His main goal was to show that these irrational rotations were factors of rank-one transformations (this was before del Junco showed that factors of rank-one transformations are rank-one \cite[3.2]{dJ77}).
+An interesting part of this proof is that the transformation $T_\alpha$ has an explicit cutting and stacking construction.
+Proofs that irrational rotations are rank-one such as del Junco's original proof \cite{dJ76b}, and later ones such as the one by Iwanic \cite{Iw94}, do not give explicit cutting and stacking parameters.

 As is well known, there exist several definitions for rank-one transformations \cite{Fe97}.
 One constructive definition uses a sequence of cutting parameters $(r_n)_{n\geq 0}$ and spacer parameters $s(i,j), i\geq 0, j=0,\ldots, r_n-1$.
 When such a sequence is given, which is known \emph{not} to be unique, and the transformation is defined on intervals, we will say that there is an explicit cutting and stacking construction for the rank-one transformation.
-As far as we know, there is no algorithm for constructing the cutting and spacer parameters of a rank-one transformation.
+As far as we know, there is no algorithm for constructing the cutting and spacer parameters of a transformation that is known to be rank-one by the abstract definition.